HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Breakfast also wakes up the brain for learning, and helps with appetite management throughout the day.

-A high protein breakfast has been shown to help teens manage their appetite, body fat and prevent extra unhealthy weight gain.
+A high protein breakfast has been shown to help teens manage their appetite, body fat levels, and prevent extra unhealthy weight gain.

 I interviewed the researcher who did the studies on high protein breakfasts for teens on my podcast — take a listen!